Thank you for coming to my blog!

 I thought I used to know things, but lately I have realised that I don’t really know anything.

-Some of the different lives I’ve lived include amateur golfer, comedy writer, TV producer, EdTech start-up founding employee and inventor of the world’s most popular online writing competition for high school students.
+Some of the different lives I’ve lived include amateur golfer, comedy writer, TV producer, EdTech start-up founding employee and creator of the world’s most popular online writing competition for high school students.

 At one time or another, I thought each place was my final destination.
 I lead my life with a big heart.
 I have gotten better at looking at the data and pairing that with my intuition when it comes to decision making.
 I am more of a tortoise in the way I move between phases in my life.
 It’s hard to watch the hares race on by, but tortoises like me are happiest making a few small, meaningful steps every day.
 We all end up in the same place eventually.